-- who is eligible for the WI GI Bill - how to apply for the WI GI Bill - what benefits the program provides to eligible students - using the WI GI Bill if you are eligible for the federal Post-9/11 GI Bill - eligibility for Spouses and Children to use the WI GI Bill and - other questions about the WI GI Bill important to know when applying for and using the WI GI Bill.
+- who is eligible for the WI GI Bill

+- how to apply for the WI GI Bill

+- what benefits the program provides to eligible students

+- using the WI GI Bill if you are eligible for the federal Post-9/11 GI Bill

+- transferring WI GI Bill benefits

+- supplemental payments

 Your individual circumstances may affect the WI GI Bill benefits for which you qualify.
-Understanding the relationship among state and federal veteran benefits and determining which are best for your specific circumstance require that you are well informed.
+Understanding the relationship among state and federal veteran benefits and determining which are best for your specific circumstance requires that you are well informed.